ACCESSIBILITY

 - Accessibility map – identifying key areas in an easier to read format featuring toilet facilities, paths and quiet spaces.

-- Sensory Quiet Space Tent – Details to come.
-We’re partnering with a local support network to deliver a quiet space for patrons.
+- Sensory Quiet Space Tent – a quiet space for patrons.

 - Accessibility coordinator – We have engaged Josephine Mitchell, an individual with a lived experience of disability to provide support and guidance during our preparations and delivery of the Festival.